 - Museum of the City of New York

 Kids can explore their creative side at Merrick Library's digital media center.
 Photo courtesy of Merrick Library

 More Perks to Be Had

 Toys and dolls, including American Girl dolls and accessories, can be borrowed from the Brentwood library.
-Libraries in Port Washington and Lynbrook offer telescopes, and Lindenhurst and Massapequa libraries have tablets for children, all of which can be checked out simply by handing the librarian a card.
+Libraries in Port Washington and Harborfields offer games, and Lindenhurst and Massapequa libraries have tablets for children, all of which can be checked out simply by handing the librarian a card.
 Snowed in?
 No worries.
 Digital books, music, and more are available to download from the comfort of your home via your library’s website.

 Books, free museum passes, and much more…Your public library has it all and it’s all FREE.